-- The Risk Committee of EFG International's Board of Directors is among others responsible for overseeing Executive Management's implementation of the Group Risk Appetite Framework, reporting on the state of risk culture in the group, and interacting with and overseeing the Chief Risk Officer and the Chief Compliance Officer.
-The Committee's work includes oversight of the strategies for capital and liquidity management as well as of the management of all relevant risks, such as credit, market, liquidity, operational and reputational risks, in order to ensure that they are consistent with the stated risk appetite.

-- The Audit Committee of EFG International's Board of Directors is responsible for the oversight of: (i) the financial and business reporting processes, including the selection and application of appropriate accounting policies, (ii) the integrated internal control systems for financial reporting as well as the internal controls of areas beyond financial reporting, (iii) tax risks, and (iv) the internal and external audit processes.
+- The Risk Committee of EFG International's Board of Directors is among others responsible for overseeing Executive Management's implementation of the Group Risk Appetite Framework, reporting on the state of risk culture in the group, and interacting with and overseeing the Chief Risk Officer and the Head of Legal & Compliance.
+The Committee's work includes oversight of the strategies for capital and liquidity management as well as of the management of all relevant risks, such as credit, market, liquidity, operational (including compliance and legal) and reputational, in order to ensure that they are consistent with the stated risk appetite; - The Audit Committee of EFG International's Board of Directors is responsible for the oversight of: (i) the financial and business reporting processes, including the selection and application of appropriate accounting policies, (ii) the integrated internal control systems for financial reporting as well as the internal controls of areas beyond financial reporting, (iii) tax risks, and (iv) the internal and external audit processes.

-At the EFG International management level, the ultimate responsibility for the implementation of all internal regulations with the Executive Committee and the delegated committees it has established:
+At the EFG International management level, the ultimate responsibility for the implementation of all internal regulations lies with the Executive Committee and the delegated committees it has established:

-- EFG International's Executive Committee has responsibility for the implementation of, and compliance with, all risk related internal regulations.

-- EFG International's Asset and Liability Committee is responsible for the management of EFG International's consolidated balance sheet.
-In particular, it is responsible for the management of EFGI market risk exposure and liquidity, as well as to ensure effective liquidity contingency planning.

-- EFG International's Operational, Regulatory & Compliance Committee is responsible for the oversight of matters relating to operational, regulatory and compliance risks as well as corporate governance matters.
-It's responsibility also includes the monitoring of the regulated asset management businesses associated with the discretionary management of assets.
-The Conduct Risk team ensures through the establishment of regular reporting to the centre and a network of Fiduciary & Suitability Committees that the holdings of discretionary and advisory portfolios managed or advised adhere to the mandate in place, to the relevant Group internal regulations and to the applicable asset allocation strategies.
+- EFG International's Executive Committee has responsibility for the implementation of, and compliance with, all risk related internal regulations; - EFG International's Asset and Liability Management Committee is responsible for the management of EFG International's consolidated balance sheet.
+In particular, it is responsible for the management of EFGI market risk exposure and liquidity, as well as to ensure effective liquidity contingency planning; - EFG International's Operational, Regulatory & Compliance Committee is responsible for the oversight of matters relating to operational, regulatory and compliance risks as well as corporate governance matters.
+It's responsibility also includes the consolidated supervision and oversight of fiduciary and suitability activities across EFG International in respect of discretionary and advisory services (and the fund business) and monitoring of adherence to fiduciary and suitability rules, which is carried out by its subcommittee, the Fiduciary & Suitability Oversight Committee.
+This ensures that the holdings of discretionary and advisory portfolios managed or advised adhere to the mandate in place, to the relevant Group internal regulations and to the applicable asset allocation strategies.
 This setup also ensures that whatever is purchased for clients is suitable for them, in conformity with the relevant Group internal regulations.
-The Conduct Risk team also ensures through a network of Local Product Committees that all products or securities sold to clients or bought for them went through the appropriate approval process.
-Local Fiduciary & Suitability Committees and Local Product Committees report their findings respectively to the Group Conduct Risk and the Group Product Committee, which in turn report to the Executive Committee and the Risk Committee through the report of the Head of Legal & Compliance.
+At EFGI International level, the Fiduciary & Suitability Oversight Committee is under the auspices of the Conduct Risk team, which in turn reports to the Executive Committee and the Risk Committee through the report of the Head of Legal & Compliance.